equinor/data-engineering/docs/Background Information & Decision Log.md

 **Do you need to maintain a full audit log / all historical changes to the data for reproducability, traceability.
 Are there constraints in the source systems that might make this difficult?**

-[*When and how will this be done (e.g. snapshots, frequency, event based).
-If replicating data consider that multiple source updates between subsequent copies might not be readily available if such history is not supported by the source system.]*
+[*When and how will this be done (e.g. snapshots / event based, frequency).
+If replicating data consider that multiple source updates between subsequent copies might not be readily available if such history is not supported by the source system so if needed how will you solve this?]*

 ### Architecture